KDE/kseexpr/README.md

-# SeExpr - An embeddable expression evaluation engine
+# KSeExpr - An embeddable expression evaluation engine

 This repository hosts the fork of [Disney Animation's SeExpr expression library](https://wdas.github.io/SeExpr), that is used in [Krita](https://invent.kde.org/graphics/krita).